Let’s Celebrate the Trail Together!

 4. What should I bring?

 All volunteers are encouraged to bring a water bottle to minimize plastic waste.
 Trail workers are asked to bring a pitchfork, rake, or shovel to help move and level mulch.
 Work gloves and an extra wheelbarrow would also be useful.
-Picnic blankets could come in handy for the picnic and celebration at 1:00pm.

 5. Where should I park?

-Parking will be available in the west field, marked by “P” on this map.
+Parking will be available in the west field, marked by “P” on the map.
 To access the field, enter through the campus main entrance, take the first left, and then turn left into the field.
 Signs will be posted to help guide the way.

 6. What if it rains?